CatStack496/mmlgkp/README.md

 its up to you what to do with those links after that. one idea would to use an extension like Simple Mass Downloader, which is both on Firefox and Chrome, and paste all the links from your clipboard to download them

-I dont condone using this site to illegally download music, but its up to you
+I dont condone using this site to illegally download music, so whatever you do with the site and this tool is at your own risk.

 A bookmarklet version is included in bookmarklet.txt The standalone script is in mmlgkp.js